roblabs/foss4g-2017-presentation/index.md

 ---

-### One of the best places to study Earth is from space.
+### "One of the best places to study Earth is from space.""
 <br>
-### NASA satellites continually orbit the globe, collecting information about Earth’s ocean, atmosphere, and land surfaces.
+### "NASA satellites continually orbit the globe, collecting information about Earth’s ocean, atmosphere, and land surfaces.""
 <br>
-### Satellites can even monitor the activity of life forms, such as _phytoplankton_, from their remote vantage points.
+### "Satellites can even monitor the activity of life forms, such as _phytoplankton_, from their remote vantage points.""
 <br>
-### NEO is part of the EOS Project Science Office located at NASA Goddard Space Flight Center.
+### "NEO is part of the EOS Project Science Office located at NASA Goddard Space Flight Center.""

 ---